2023–24 Arizona Wildcats men's basketball team

-The 2023–24 Arizona Wildcats men's basketball team will represent the University of Arizona during the 2023–24 NCAA Division I men's basketball season.
-The team will be led by Tommy Lloyd, in his 3rd season as a head coach.
-It will be the Wildcats' 50th season at the on-campus McKale Center in Tucson, Arizona and 45th season as a member of the Pac-12 Conference.
+The 2023–24 Arizona Wildcats men's basketball team represented the University of Arizona during the 2023–24 NCAA Division I men's basketball season.
+The team was led by Tommy Lloyd, in his third season as head coach.
+It was the Wildcats' 50th season at the on-campus McKale Center in Tucson, Arizona.
+It was their 45th and final season as members of the Pac-12 Conference.
+The Arizona Wildcats men's basketball team drew an average home attendance of 14,392 in 16 games in 2023–24.